 The United States of America

 The United States of America is CSIRO's largest international partner and we have long-standing and extensive relationships with US government and corporate organisations.
-In early 2017, CSIRO opened an office in Silicon Valley to help put Australian science at the centre of the world's research and technology frontier.
+We are headquartered in San Mateo just outside San Francisco.

 Leading innovation partner in the United States